 It is usually conducted in two ways:

-When the teams and stakeholders are spread across the globe, teams would use an online mode of communication.
-Video conferencing and collaboration tools are mostly used for user story mapping brainstorming sessions.
-Many organizations would, also, take the help of user story mapping tools.
+When the teams and stakeholders are spread across the globe, they will use an online mode of communication.
+Video conferencing and collaboration tools are mandatory for user story mapping brainstorming.
+Many organizations go for tools.
 Some of them are:

-It is an app by Easy Agile that can be used in Jira workspace.
-This add-on will help you to effectively carry out story mapping activities.
+It is by Easy Agile that can be integrated with the Jira workspace.
+It will help you to carry out user story mapping activities effectively.
 Some features of this tool:

 - You can link backlog with user story maps by drag and drop features.
 It also helps with the continuous updating of the backlogs.